Weirdass exercises you can start doing today to build muscle and strength

 Here’s a video:

-In the case of the Z-curl, the bicep curl (which is generally considered an isolation exercise) serves as the compound movement—because it involves the biceps, as well as the brachialis and brachioradialis.
+In the case of the Z-curl, the biceps curl (which is generally considered an isolation exercise) serves as the compound movement—because it involves the biceps, as well as the brachialis and brachioradialis.
 The reverse curl mostly focuses on the brachioradialis, or forearm muscle.

 Again, you can almost certainly curl more than you can reverse curl—but you can probably lower a great deal of weight in the negative phase of a reverse curl.
 A Zottman allows you to do both.